Syrian opposition looks to future without Assad

 Ahmed Jarba told reporters in Geneva, where rival sides in the Syrian conflict are due to hold several days of negotiations under the auspices of the United Nations and major world powers, that he was looking to a future without Assad.

-In a defiant speech, Jarba said the international community had now realised that Assad cannot stay in power.
+In a defiant speech, Jarba said the international community had now realized that Assad cannot stay in power.

 "We have started to look into the future without him.
 Assad and all of his regime is in the past now.
 Nobody should have any doubt that the head of the regime is finished.
 This regime is dead," Jarba said.